MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/Microsoft.ReFsDedup.Commands/Resume-ReFSDedupSchedule.md

 ### -Volume

 Specifies the ReFS volume for which to resume the deduplication schedule.
+Enter one or more volume IDs, drive letters, or volume GUID paths.
+For drive letters, use the format `D:`.
+For volume GUID paths, use the format `\\?\Volume{{GUID}}\`.
+Separate multiple volumes with a comma.

 ```yaml
 Type: String